iamkrishnagupta/Number-Cruncher--Flutter/README.md

-# fcalc
+# Number Cruncher

-A new Flutter project.
+A basic calculator app developed in flutter framework.